SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 <tr class="odd">
 <td><strong>Range 1.0.0.x/1.0.1.x</strong></td>
 <td><h4 id="virtual-sql-database-connection">Virtual SQL Database connection</h4>
-<p>This driver uses a virtual connection and does not require any input during element creation.
-The configuration of the connection is done on the Configuration page of the driver (see below).</p></td>
+<p>This connector uses a virtual connection and does not require any input during element creation.
+The configuration of the connection is done on the Configuration page of the connector (see below).</p></td>
 </tr>
 <tr class="even">
 <td><strong>Range 2.0.0.x</strong></td>
 <td><h4 id="snmp-trap-input-connection">SNMP Trap Input connection</h4>
-<p>This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:</p>
+<p>This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:</p>
 <p>SNMP CONNECTION:</p>
 <ul>
 <li><strong>IP address/host</strong>: The polling IP of the device.</li>